 Have you noticed how good leaders tend to have similar skills?
-Knowing what leadership skills are and how to use them can help bolster your teams and set them up for success.
-Whether you're going for a management position or want to help on a volunteer project, there are leadership skills that will help you get there.
+Knowing what leadership skills are and how to use them can strengthen your team and set them up for success.
+Whether you’re going for a management position or you’re already supervising a team, there are certain leadership skills that will help you get there.

 Leadership is more than just ‘being the boss’.
 It’s about making sound decisions, meeting milestones and supporting your team towards the end goal.
 It’s a skill set that can be applied in every area of life, even outside the workplace.
 Managing a household, leading a social group, planning a family holiday – leadership skills can be used everywhere.